Large Language Models as Optimization Controllers: Adaptive Continuation for SIMP Topology Optimization: Results

 \subsection{Tail-Only Ablation: Necessity of the Exploration Phase}

-A natural question is whether the standardized sharpening tail alone accounts for the compliance improvements, without any contribution from the main-loop exploration phase.
-To answer this, we introduce a \emph{tail-only} controller that performs no exploration: the main loop runs with $\penal=1.0$ and $\betaH=1.0$ (below the validity gate $\penal\geq3.0$), so that no valid best snapshot is recorded.
-The tail then starts from uniform density and applies the identical $40$-iteration sharpening protocol used by all other continuation controllers.
+To confirm that the standardized sharpening tail cannot substitute for main-loop exploration, we introduce a tail-only controller that performs no exploration: the main loop runs with $\penal=1.0$ and $\betaH=1.0$ (below the validity gate $\penal\geq3.0$), so that no valid best snapshot is recorded, and the tail starts from uniform density.

-\Cref{tab:tail_ablation} reports results on the three 2-D benchmarks at $60{\times}30$ resolution ($N=100$, $n=5$ seeds).
+Table~\ref{tab:tail_ablation} reports results on the three 2-D benchmarks at $60{\times}30$ resolution ($N=100$, $n=5$ seeds).
 The tail-only controller achieves compliance $115$--$141\%$ \emph{worse} than the fixed no-continuation baseline on all three problems, confirming that $40$ iterations of aggressive sharpening from a blank slate are entirely insufficient to form a competitive topology.
-This result establishes that the exploration phase—the domain in which each controller operates—is the primary determinant of final solution quality.
-The standardized tail amplifies the quality of the topology it receives but cannot substitute for the exploration that produces it.
-Note that at the reduced $60{\times}30$ resolution with only $N=100$ iterations, the LLM agent wins on cantilever but is narrowly outperformed by fixed-schedule controllers on the \MBB{} beam and L-bracket.
-This is consistent with the primary $120{\times}60$ results (\cref{tab:results_main}), where the LLM agent's advantage emerges with sufficient iteration budget ($N=300$): the patient penalization strategy requires enough iterations to defer binarization meaningfully, and at $N=100$ the budget is too tight for the agent to exploit its adaptive pacing advantage.
+This establishes that the exploration phase is the primary determinant of final solution quality.
+Note that at the reduced $60{\times}30$ resolution with $N=100$ iterations, the LLM agent wins on cantilever but is narrowly outperformed on the \MBB{} beam and L-bracket, consistent with the primary $120{\times}60$ results (Table~\ref{tab:results_main}): the patient penalization strategy requires sufficient iteration budget ($N=300$) to defer binarization meaningfully.